11 Best Breakfast Hacks for Weight Loss

 In theory, opting for a homemade meal over something processed will almost always serve up more nutrition and save you tons of calories.
 The truth is, though, that many of us don't know how to prepare a meal for optimal weight loss.
 But before you get yourself into a scramble (pun intended), know that there are a number of simple breakfast hacks that can elevate your breakfast to the next level in terms of health and taste.

 Read on to discover the world's best homemade breakfast hacks for major weight loss.
-And to blast even more fat—and shrink your belly in just 7 days—click here for The Best Tea to Melt Fat—Fast.
-Test panelists lost 10 pounds in one week!
+And to blast even more fat—and shrink your belly—check out our list of 21 Best Healthy Cooking Hacks of All Time.

 Getting sick of the same old scramble?
-Give some of these Fat-Burning Ways to Eat Eggs a try!
+Give some of these 71+ Best Healthy Egg Recipes a try!

 If you've been reading Eat This, Not That! for a while, you've probably heard that green tea is rich in catechins, compounds that signal fat cells to release trapped lipids.
 For even better results, zap your brew in the microwave for thirty seconds as it steeps.
 Researchers in one study found microwaving green tea bags in water extracted 20 percent more catechins than simply letting them sit in hot H2O.
 Further research will pinpoint why.
 Until then, zap away!